You will be met on arrival at Delhi airport and assisted with the transfer to your hotel. Overnight in Delhi.

 Day 1 : Arrival at Delhi

-Your first full day in India will be one of guided sightseeing covering all the major highlights of Old Delhi- Jama Masjid, Humayun’s Tomb, Raj Ghat, the bustling markets of Chandni Chowk and the grand colonial buildings of New Delhi.
+Your first full day in India will be one of guided sightseeing covering all the major highlights of Old Delhi- Red Fort (From outside), Jama Masjid, the bustling markets of Chandni Chowk and Raj Ghat and then in the afternoon visit Humayun’s Tomb, QUTAB MINAR, a Tower of Victory, Also visit INDIA GATE-the memorial of the First World War and the grand colonial buildings of New Delhi.
 Overnight in Delhi.

 Day 3 : Delhi – Shekhawati

 Depart Delhi and drive west into Rajasthan, reaching Mandawa by mid-afternoon.
-The villages of the Shekhawati region of Rajasthan are famous for their brightly painted Havelis which were built by successful merchants and traders over several centuries.
+Mandawa is one of the famous villages of Shekhawati region.
+The villages of this region of Rajasthan are famous for their brightly painted Havelis which were built by successful merchants and traders over several centuries.
 Mandawa is the main town, but we recommend staying in one of the smaller places which are better for on-foot exploration.
-Overnight in Shekhawati
+Overnight in Shekhawati.

 Day 4 : Shekhawati- Bikaner